-12 You can audition the audio file by clicking on the speaker icon in the waveform window.
+12 Click and hold on the speaker icon in the waveform window to audition the audio file.

 Auditioning an audio file in the Workspace Browser

 13 Drag the audio file from the Workspace Browser to the audio track you created in your session.